The Staggering Costs of Overpouring

 Overpouring reduces the opportunity to sell more drinks because customers get intoxicated faster, consuming fewer beverages overall.

-Input from my clients who have significantly reduced or eliminated overpouring suggests that around 1 out of 8 customers order an additional drink after adopting profitable pouring practices.
+Input from my clients who have significantly reduced or eliminated overpouring suggests that around 1 out of 8 customers orders an additional drink after adopting profitable pouring practices.
 The number of extra drinks sold depends on the level of the initial overpouring.

-Let’s consider how eliminating overpouring might impact profits, if the business:
+Let’s consider how eliminating overpouring might impact profits if the business:

 · Historically sells on average 2.5 spirit cocktails per customer.